Working Parents: End-of-Day Tips for Transitioning from Work Life to Home Life

 4. Pack up for the transition.
 I walk about 50 feet from my office door to the door of Liam’s child care center but I still make a point to stop at my car before pick up, even if it’s out of the way, to make my official transition.
 Work bags get dropped off, snacks and drinks (for Liam and me) get strategically placed, toys strewn in the back seat get moved for easy reach.
 I make sure the car is ready to go so when I get back there with Liam, my only concern is getting him in and hitting the road.
 I’ve also started keeping a supply of comfy sandals and extra hair elastics so I can make sure I’m totally comfortable on the way home.

 5. Take a minute (or two) for yourself.
 Being as close as I am to Liam’s center meant I often found myself racing from work to the center, not wanting to miss a minute more than I had to with him.
 As time has gone by I’ve come to realize that it is okay to hit pause for a second after work if I feel like I need it.
 On days where I’m particularly stressed or wound up, I’ll take a quick lap around the parking lot or do a quick stretch in my office before I leave.
 I’d much rather be a few minutes later for pick-up but feel ready to chat and play and handle the barrage of questions that now come my way on the ride home.
 If two minutes is going to help me be more present and engaged with him after pick up, I’m all for it.

 What about you?
 How do you transition between work life and home life at the end of a busy day at the office?

-Do you want more guidance on how to balance your work life and home life?
+Do you want more tips on how to make juggling work and home life a little easier?

 Use the below player to download, follow, and listen to Episode 2 of the Bright Horizons Family Matters Podcast: Making Modern Family Life Work.
 Click here to learn more about the Bright Horizons Family Matters Podcast.